CyVerse-learning-materials/astrocontainers_workshop_2018/getting_started/main.rst

 Couldn't find what you were looking for?

-- You can reach the lead instructor, Upendra Devisetty, at upendra at cyverse dot org.
+- You can reach the lead instructor, Chan, chikwan, at chanc at email.arizona dot edu.

 - You can also talk to any of the instructors or TAs if you need immediate help.